cicc2012/vbox-port-forward/README.md

 Select the Ubuntu Server ISO image you just downloaded.
 VirtualBox can detect the Linux distribution of the guest image of Ubuntu Server 22.04 during this installation.

+**Please note**: select "skip unattended installation".
+The current version of VirtualBox is 7.1.6, which is not equipted with a sophisticated feature of unattended installation for Ubuntu 22.04 server.

 During the installation of Ubuntu Server, you will see interfaces for your language, keyboard layout, network connection, proxy address, mirror address, disk configuration, etc. You can just select "Done" by using keyboard "Tab", "Up", "Down" and "Enter".
 Then "Continue" in the dialog prompt to finish the disk configuration.

 After that, type in your basic account info, e.g., server's name, username and password.
 Then select "Install OpenSSH Server", and leave other software unselected, and "Done".